usfsipsentinelnetwork/MIMP_Beta/README.md

 ## b) MIMP "De Novo"
 --------------------
+**NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete)

 MIMP "De Novo": use preliminary UNITE alignments to inform within-taxon clustering (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding